arpit-mathur/Bomberman-Gameproject/README.md

 We make use of the CollisionDetector Class, to detect whether the enemy and player have come into contact, and as a consequence set the isDead attribute to true.
 This class uses the ContactListener Interface.

 #### Enemy
 Here lies the Enemy and all the information regarding.
+Enemies could place Bomb when they are within certain distance from the player.
 Player Stay away from him !!!!

 #### Flower
 Flower represents the floor or the colorful ground of the dungeon, maybe it can turn iceCold with some icy enemies, or hot as a lava with others.